-Today there is still a “usage gap” of 3.3 billion people who have access to mobile broadband coverage, but are either unable or unwilling to use it.
+Today there is still a ‘usage gap’ of 3.4 billion people who have access to mobile broadband coverage, but are either unable or unwilling to use it.

 GSMA research has consistently shown that low levels of basic digital literacy are one of the main barriers to mobile internet adoption.
-To address this, the GSMA Connected Society programme developed the Mobile Internet Skills Training Toolkit (MISTT).
+To address this, in 2016 the GSMA Connected Society programme – with financial support from DFID – developed the Mobile Internet Skills Training Toolkit (MISTT), a set of resources to promote digital literacy, help people use the internet more safely on their mobile and ensure they have the skills required for a digital future.

-To download the MISTT training materials please fill in the form below or click here.
-If you’d like to be the first to hear about new MISTT modules, features and publications, submit your details here and we’ll email you with important updates.
+To download the MISTT training materials please click here.
+And if you’d like to be the first to hear about new MISTT modules, features and publications, subscribe to the MISTT mailing list and we’ll email you with important updates.
 You can unsubscribe at any time.

 1. Driving digital inclusion in Bangladesh